progress/OpenEdge-Samples/examples/README.md

-# Examples
+# Examples #

-One or more pieces of code that are not self contained.
-Examples of ABL coding to share specific functionality to highlight.
+One or more pieces of ABL code which are self-contained and demonstrate a key feature of the language or OpenEdge product.

-#### Kafka consumer/producer (/OpenEdge12.8/Kafka)
-OE 12.5+ Kafka consumer and producer code.
-You have to follow the instructions for installing Kafka in orcer for this demo to work HTTP
-To run ```./comsume.ch```
-to run ```./producer.sh```
+## Functional Areas ##

+### Core ABL

+- Concepts and features available in the ABL, from procedural to Object-Oriented examples.

+### Kafka Consumer/Producer

+- Highlights the Kafka consumer and producer code available in OpenEdge 12.5 and later.